sourcegraph/sourcegraph-public-snapshot/doc/getting-started/github-vs-sourcegraph.md

 Commit diff and commit message searches help you see how your codebase has changed over time.
 With Sourcegraph, you can search within [commit diffs](https://docs.sourcegraph.com/code_search/explanations/features#commit-diff-search) to find changes to particular functions, classes, or specific areas of the codebase, and you can search over [commit messages](https://docs.sourcegraph.com/code_search/explanations/features#commit-message-search) and narrow down searches with additional filters such as author or time.

-Neither commit diff search nor commit message search is available with GitHub code search.
+GitHub code search does not offer commit diff search or commit message search.

 ### Symbol search